ARLunan/MockTurtleBotC1-Robot/ROBOT_INSTALLATION_ROBOT_MTBC1.md

-## Manual installation of MockTurtleBotC1-Robot packages on Robot computer
+# Manual installation of MockTurtleBotC1-Robot packages on Robot computer
-### Refer to separate Manual Installation of MockTurtleBotC1-Desktop on Desktop computer
+Refer to separate Manual Installation of MockTurtleBotC1-Desktop on Desktop computer

-### Note: This Procedure installs all base, bringup, description and navigation packages   on the Robot Computer (RaspBerry Pi) that does not necessarily require a connected monitor, though any robot, SLAM & Nav Visualization functions should be done on the Desktop Computer.
+Note: This Procedure installs all base, bringup, description and navigation packages   on the Robot Sinble Board (SBC) Computer (RaspBerry Pi) that does not necessarily require a connected monitor, though any robot, SLAM & Nav Visualization functions should be done on the Remote Desktop Computer.

-### 1. Install specfic functional Packages from ROS 2 and MockTurtleBotC1-ROBOT Github Repository into the workspace. e.g. mtbc1_ws
+1. Install specfic functional Packages from ROS 2 and MockTurtleBotC1-ROBOT Github Repository into the workspace. e.g. mtbc1_ws

-#### 1.1 Install and Source your ROS2 distro and workspace
-If it's your first time using ROS 2 and haven't created your ROS2 workspace yet, you can check out [ROS2 Creating a Workspace](https://docs.ros.org/en/galactic/Tutorials/Workspace/Creating-A-Workspace.html) tutorial.
+1.1 Install and Source your ROS2 distro and workspace If it's your first time using ROS 2 and haven't created your ROS2 workspace yet, you can check out [ROS2 Creating a Workspace](https://docs.ros.org/en/galactic/Tutorials/Workspace/Creating-A-Workspace.html) tutorial.
 The MockTurtleBotC1 code supports ros-distro  = **humble** currently.